The Center for Investigative Reporting: 2000–2021

-In 2005, the Center's investigations into wiretapping and data mining stimulated Congressional hearings on privacy issues.
-The Center also exposed the forensic practices of the FBI that resulted in wrongful convictions and imprisonments.
+In 2005, the center's investigations into wiretapping and data mining stimulated Congressional hearings on privacy issues.
+The center also exposed the forensic practices of the FBI that resulted in wrongful convictions and imprisonments.

-Robert J. Rosenthal became executive director of the Center in 2007.
+Robert Jon Rosenthal became executive director of the center in 2007.
 He had more than thirty years of experience as a journalist and editor at the San Francisco Chronicle, The Philadelphia Inquirer, The Boston Globe, and The New York Times.
 Rosenthal hired Mark Katches as the editorial director of the start-up news organization called California Watch in 2009.
 Katches would later be named editorial director for all of CIR, a position he held until 2014, when he left to become the editor and vice president of content at The Oregonian, in Portland Oregon.

-In 2010, the Center released the documentary film, Dirty Business.
+In 2010, the center released the documentary film, Dirty Business.
 It explored problems with the myth of clean coal and the extensive lobbying tactics of the coal industry.

 The organization's reports have been published in news outlets around the country and in California including NPR News, PBS Frontline, PBS NEWSHOUR, Los Angeles Times, The Washington Post, San Francisco Chronicle, The Sacramento Bee, The Daily Beast, Salon, Al Jazeera English, and American Public Media's Marketplace.

 In April 2012, it partnered with Google to host TechRaking, an informal conference that brought together journalists and technologists.
 In September 2012, the second TechRaking brought together journalists and gamers, at IGN in San Francisco.

 CIR announced a partnership with Univision News in 2012 to bring investigative stories to Hispanic households in the United States.

 CIR acquired The Bay Citizen in 2012.
 In 2013 The Bay Citizen and California Watch merged into the CIR brand.

-Present

 California Watch and merger with The Bay Citizen

 In 2009, The Center for Investigative Reporting created California Watch, a reporting team dedicated to state-focused stories.
 Its website launched in 2010.
 The site acted as a watchdog team focusing on government oversight, criminal justice, education, health, and the environment.
 In 2010, the Online News Association honored California Watch with a general excellence award.
 In 2012, California Watch won the George Polk Award for its series on Medicare billing fraud.
 California Watch also was a Pulitzer finalist for its On Shaky Ground series.
 The series detailed flaws in state oversight of seismic safety at K-12 schools.
 The On Shaky Ground reporting team won a Scripps Howard National Journalism Award for Public Service.
 California Watch won a second Polk award in 2012, this time for Ryan Gabrielson's series about the failures of a unique police force to solve crimes committed against the developmentally disabled living in state board-and-care hospitals.
 The series also won an Online Journalism Award from the Online News Association.

 In April 2012 CIR merged with The Bay Citizen, a nonprofit, investigative news group based in San Francisco.